-All school staff should be aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All staff should be aware of the indicators of abuse, neglect and exploitation, understanding that children can be at risk of harm inside and outside the school, inside and outside the home, and online.
+All staff should be aware that abuse, neglect, exploitation and other safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.

-Abuse: form of maltreatment of a child.
+Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.